LumiraDx Continues Commercial Expansion of its Rapid Microfluidic Immunoassay HbA1c Test

 About LumiraDx

-LumiraDx Limited (Nasdaq: LMDX) is next-generation point of care diagnostics company that is transforming community-based healthcare.
+LumiraDx Limited LMDX is next-generation point of care diagnostics company that is transforming community-based healthcare.
 Its actively controlled microfluidic technology provides fast, high performance and accessible diagnostic solutions wherever the patient is for nearly any testing scenario, creating unique testing options at the point of need.

 The company offers a broad menu of lab comparable tests on a single portable Platform, with more than 30 assays on the market and in the pipeline, covering infectious diseases, cardiovascular diseases, diabetes, and coagulation disorders.
 The company also supports high-complexity laboratory testing in an accessible high-throughput format to leverage current molecular laboratory operations.